Skip to content

 Raises:

-ValueError: If `aspectmode` is not `'data'` or `'cube'`.
+ValueError: If `aspectmode` is not 'data' or 'cube'.

 Tip:

-The function can be used for object label visualization using a `color_map` created with `qim3d.viz.colormaps.objects` along with setting `objects=True`.
+The function can be used for object label visualization using a `colormap` created with `qim3d.viz.colormaps.objects` along with setting `objects=True`.
 The latter ensures appropriate rendering.

 Example: